Extreme Classification by Microsoft Research

 Extreme classification opens up the avenue to think about query recommendation on search engines as a multi-label classification task.

-With very large (L) (this notional value changes with time) we refer to this as Extreme Classification.
+When (L) becomes very large (this threshold keeps changing over time), we refer to the problem as Extreme Classification.

-At this extreme scale, most fundamental machine learning techniques fail, as only partial answers exist for each question.
+At this extreme scale, most fundamental machine learning techniques start to fail, mainly because only partial supervision exists for each data point.

-Initially, a tree-based classifier was used, but it was too slow for Bing’s scale (note that Microsoft sponsored this research, so applications focused on Bing).
+Initially, a tree-based classifier was used, but it turned out to be too slow for Bing-scale workloads

 Requirements: